-Short cycling is a HVAC term used to define a situation where a furnace or air conditioner turns on and off too frequently.
-The term “short cycle” describes the period of time that your HVAC equipment is actually running, and the shorter this cycle, the harder your system needs to work.
+Short cycling is an HVAC term used to define a situation where a furnace or air conditioner turns on and off too frequently.
+The term “short-cycle” describes the period of time that your HVAC equipment is actually running, and the shorter this cycle, the harder your system needs to work.

 Since we at Minnick’s love to educate homeowners on their HVAC equipment, we hope that by the end of this article you will understand what causes short cycling, why it can be harmful to your HVAC equipment, and what you can do about it.

 What Causes Short Cycling?

 If you notice your home’s HVAC system is turning on and off more frequently than normal, your home may be having a short-cycling issue.
 Before you can correct your short cycling issue, you’ll need to first figure out where the root cause of the problem is.
 In our 60+ years of helping Maryland homeowners, here are some of the most common causes for short cycling that we find in residential homes: